liuxiang625/LoginTemplate/README.md

 # How to create a Solution with the Login template:

 1. Open Wakanda Studio
 2. Create a new project.
-In the Backend dialog, choose Custom-Login
+In the Backend dialog, choose `LoginTemplate`

 Enjoy your template.